 Activities in and out of the classroom allow children to develop socially, morally, culturally, spiritually.

 What are the 5 key British values?

-and tolerance of those with different faiths and beliefs.
+- Tolerance of those with different faiths and beliefs

 Our Hope Community values help us to explore these ideas.
 Here are some examples of how the school addresses these values: